lfrei/kafka-training/ksql.md

 SELECT * FROM myplant_motors_stream emit changes limit 5;
 ```

-💡 Have a look at the topics that have been created in [AKHQ](http://localhost:8080/ui/docker-kafka-server/topic)
+💡 Have a look at the topics that have been created in [Cloud AKHQ](http://myVMsIP:8080/ui/docker-kafka-server/topic) or [Local AKHQ](http://localhost:8080/ui/docker-kafka-server/topic)

 ### Exercise 1: Write alerts for high measurement values to a new stream